ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/7-Profiling-App-using-Streamline.md

 Follow these steps to configure Arm Streamline Performance Analyzer to capture Mali GPU related data:

-* Confirm your Android device is connected to the development machine.
+* Confirm that your Android device is connected to the development machine.
 * Navigate to the **Start** tab, select **Android (adb)**, select the device, and then select the application to debug.
 * Select **Select Counters**.